NolanPeterson453/New-Construction-Analysis-/README.md

 set.
 This is because sale price is the being used as the primary proxy for home value.

+### Training and Test Splits

+After all the above mentioned pre-processing steps were complete the data was split into a training data set and test data set.
+The training set is comprised of 80% of the data while the remaining 20% was devoted to the test set for model evaluation.

 ## Exploritory Data Analysis

 ### Key Insights